 - Educate yourself on issues related to individuals with varying abilities and the workforce that supports them

-- Attend the JCS Job Fair on June 29 and keep an eye on future job opportunities
+- Keep an eye on future job opportunities

 Tinu Ogunkoya, Director of Support Services for Individuals with Disabilities at Jewish Community Services